 Legislators Call on President to Finalize Carbon Standards for Power Plants

-[Albuquerque, NM] – Today, the National Caucus of Environmental Legislators (NCEL) delivered to President Obama a letter signed by 302 state legislators from 40 states, including eight New Mexico legislators, urging him to prioritize tackling global warming in his second term.
-The move was applauded by Environment New Mexico and other environmental advocates across the country.
+Today, the National Caucus of Environmental Legislators (NCEL) delivered to President Obama a letter signed by 302 state legislators from 40 states, including 10 New York legislators, urging him to prioritize tackling global warming in his second term.
+The move was applauded by Environment New York and other environmental advocates across the country.

-“This is what leadership in tackling global warming looks like,” said Rikki Seguin, field associate with Environment New Mexico.
-“From our extreme drought to this summer’s violent, far too many New Mexicans have been harmed by the early effects of global warming.
+“This is what leadership in tackling global warming looks like,” said Eric Whalen, Field Director with Environment New York.
+“From Superstorm Sandy to Tropical Storm Irene, far too many New Yorkers have been harmed by the early effects of global warming.
 We have the solutions to address this problem, and today these legislators are speaking out and urging the President to follow through on his pledge to put these solutions to work.”

 “We applaud the Obama administration for having finalized fuel efficiency standards and proposing limits to the amount of carbon that new power plants can emit in his first term,” said NCEL Board Chairman and Maryland Delegate Jim Hubbard.
 “Legislators from across the country are urging the President to continue his focus on climate change and use his office to spur the nation to act.”